Skip to main content

 • Completing a detailed personality profile

-The only difference between the tiers, features-wise, is how many matches you can message.
+One of the key differences between the tiers, features-wise, is how many matches you can message.
 Premium Light allows you to message 15 matches per month; Premium Plus, 30 matches; and Premium Unlimited, unlimited matches.
+Another difference is that Premium Light users can view only one unblurred photo per profile, whereas the other two tiers allow unlimited photo viewing.
+Besides these, there’s the ability to see which users have viewed your profile (starting at Premium Plus) and to filter by new members first (Premium Unlimited only).

 Eharmony Recommended Matches